HelpBot Assistant

 </html>

-You can add a title using title property to the chart to provide quick information to the user about the data plotted in the chart.
+You can add a title using the title property to the chart to provide quick information to the user about the data plotted in the chart.

 Chart.Inject(LineSeries, Legend, Category, Tooltip);

-let chartData: any[] = [
+let chartData: Object[] = [

 { month: 'Jan', sales: 35 }, { month: 'Feb', sales: 28 },